 If your dog is used to the car and travels with no problems, then it is perfectly ok to feed them before you leave.

-However, if your dog has or begins to experience sickness or motion sickness as you are on your road trip, the next time you embark on your journey, leave it at least two hours, and even as long as up to 12 hours if the sickness is severe.
+However, if your dog has or begins to experience sickness or motion sickness as you are on your road trip, the next time you embark on your journey, leave it for at least two hours, and even as long as up to 12 hours if the sickness is severe.

 Always carry treats and water with you, long-lasting chew toys can keep your dog occupied along the way.